0xff-r4bbit/watchmetype/README.md

 *because revision history is not learning*

 Watch Me Type is an open-source macOS app that types text into any active window in a way that resembles normal human typing.
-It is intended for students who want their drafting and revision process to unfold over time rather than appearing as a single completed action.
+It is intended for students who want their writing to have the impression of unfolding over time rather than appearing as a single completed action.

 ## Purpose